-College Outdoors New Student Trips PERSONAL EQUIPMENT LIST
+PERSONAL EQUIPMENT PACKING LIST

-Whitewater Rafting Trips
+Whitewater Rafting New Student Trips

 The items listed in the first two sections are essential for any rafting trip, so be sure to bring them or borrow them from us.
 The third section (the last page) includes optional items intended for your personal comfort based on the experiences of participants on previous trips.
-Keep these lists for reference as you pack for your trip, and go to: http://tinyurl.com/c4d5g2r to submit your Online Gear Request form to College Outdoors as soon as possible so we can prepare equipment for you.
-Please submit an online request even if you do not plan to borrow equipment from us, so we can be sure that all our participants have the proper equipment.
-All of the essential equipment listed below can be borrowed from our warehouse for no additional cost.
+We will be camping in tents outdoors by the river, so it is important to be prepared for the elements in order to ensure that you'll have the best possible experience.
+All the specialty outdoor equipment can be borrowed from us for free, so you shouldn't need buy anything.
+Be sure to submit your Online Gear Request form to College Outdoors as soon as possible, even if you do not plan to borrow anything, so we can prepare equipment.
+Items not listed are either not needed, or provided to everyone.
+We provide specialized water gear for everyone, so those items (such as wetsuits, and PFDs) are not listed

-A note about cotton: Cotton kills!!
-Cotton has no place on outdoor trips except as bandanas and women's underwear.
+A note about cotton: Cotton has little place on outdoors trips except as T-shirts, bandannas, underwear, and pajamas.
 Cotton robs your body of heat if it gets wet and can cause hypothermia.
-Never bring cotton long underwear, cotton jeans, cotton fleece jackets, cotton sweats, or similar items.
-Call us if you'd like more information.
+Never plan to wear cotton long underwear, blue jeans, cotton fleece jackets, cotton sweats, or similar items on an outdoor trip.